INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 ```

-As we don't manage the execution order, we **cannot predict in which order the names bellow will be printed**:
+As we don't manage the execution order, we **cannot predict in which order the names below will be printed**:
 ```java
 public static void main(String[] args) {
 	Runnable runnable = () -> {